Kequc/passage-rpc/README.md

 #### buildMessage (method: string, params?: any) => Object

 This creates a simple object for consumption by the client.
 It takes the same values as the `send` method, however does not stringify or send the message.
-You then use this in conjunction with the raw `send` method for delivery.

 ## Example